Drakonian/parallel-worker-bc/README.md

     Claim --> Try["Codeunit.Run(Worker Runner)<br/>(CommitBehavior::Error)"]
     Try -->|Success| Save["Save results<br/>Mark Completed<br/>COMMIT"]
     Try -->|Failure| Capture["Capture error text + call stack<br/>Re-read chunk (Codeunit.Run rolled back)<br/>Mark Failed<br/>COMMIT"]
-    Save --> Update["UpdateBatchCounters<br/>(LockTable → recount → COMMIT)"]
+    Save --> Update["UpdateBatchCounters<br/>(UpdLock → recount → COMMIT)"]
     Capture --> Update
     Update --> Done["Session ends"]
 ```

 - `Codeunit.Run` catches any error from your worker, including runtime errors.
 - On failure, `Codeunit.Run` rolls back all database changes made during `Execute`.
 The dispatcher re-reads the chunk record and stores the error message (up to 2048 chars) and full call stack (as BLOB).
-- `UpdateBatchCounters` uses `LockTable` to serialize concurrent counter updates.
+- `UpdateBatchCounters` uses `UpdLock` (`ReadIsolation::UpdLock`) to serialize concurrent counter updates.
 When all chunks are done, it transitions the batch to `Completed`, `Failed`, or `PartialFailure`.
+The same UpdLock + recount pattern is used by `StartBatch` when any `StartSession` call fails, ensuring correct counters even if dispatchers finish concurrently.

 ### Polling

 `WaitForCompletion` uses `ReadIsolation::ReadUncommitted` when reading the batch status.
-This prevents the polling loop from being blocked by the dispatcher's `LockTable` in `UpdateBatchCounters`.
+This prevents the polling loop from being blocked by the dispatcher's `UpdLock` in `UpdateBatchCounters`.
 Slightly stale data is acceptable because we retry every `PollInterval` milliseconds.

 ## Error Handling & Recovery